 And I also use brigadeiro in these recipes:

-How much prettier your party dessert table would be with these treats in it!
+How much prettier your party dessert table would be with these brazilian chocolate truffles in it!

 If you make this recipe, please tag me on Instagram!
 I love seeing what you create, and I am so appreciative!